RKhanra003/sql-data-warehouse-project/README.md

 ```
 data-warehouse-project/
 │
+├── dashboard/                          # Power bi dashboards create from the data models.
+│
 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data)
 │
 ├── docs/                               # Project documentation and architecture details